rafaelsampaio/ao-demo/README.md

 It's highly recommended to use WSL in Windows or a Linux Virtual Machine in MacOS.
 All steps belows are for Linux, if you are using a different OS, make sure that **you** change all commands as needed.

-Install all required tools and set your own variable set
+Install all required tools and set your own variable set.

 Install these tools using your preferred way (brew, apt, manually, ...):